 If both options failed to fix the problem, let’s reset the TCP/IP configuration, Which is very helpful to fix almost every network and internet related problem.

 First, open the network connection window using ncpa.cpl command from start menu search, Then right click on the active network adapter and select Disable After a few secs Re-enable the Ethernet adapter.

 Now open the command prompt as administrator and perform Command

 ipconfig /release (to release the current IP address, If there any)

 ipconfig /flushdns (To clear DNS cache)

 ipconfig /renew ( To Request DHCP server for a new IP address )

 That’s all, Restart your PC and check if the issue is resolved or not.

 Reinstall your ethernet driver

-If none of the above solutions helped to fix the problem, Still No internet access on your computer, There is change your Ethernet driver causing the issue.
+If none of the above solutions helped to fix the problem, Still No internet access on your computer, There is a change in your Ethernet driver causing the issue.
 Let’s Reinstall the network adapter driver.